MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Listen to the idea, assess its worthiness and compliance with organizational standards and goals, and if the risk is low, let them try.
 * Explain the new idea to the other nine people and make sure they all adopt it.
 Let everyone benefit from the new approach.
 ---
+When faced with a situation where I don't have all the tools I would normally use to complete a project I...

+* Wait till I can get all the tools I need.
+* Improvise with what I have.
+* Do what I can until I get to the part that needs the missing tool and let everyone know work will continue when I get the tool.
+* Call a friend and ask to borrow their tool and start once I have it.
+---
+You get a job in a widget factory and as a part of your training are shown exactly the steps to take, and buttons to push on the widget making machine.
+Of the 20 different potential settings on the machine, you only regularly use 7.
+When your shift is over the factory is winding down for the night, you…

+* Clean up and head for the parking lot.
+* Throw some scrap widget material in the machine and see what those other 13 settings do.
+* Talk to your supervisor to see if he’ll show you what those other 13 settings do.
+* Dig out the widget machine manual and take it home to read.
+---
+Alice cannot swim; Bob cannot ride a bike; Charlie cannot run.
+In a team triathlon event, who performs the first, second, and last events?

+* Charlie, Bob, Alice
+* Bob, Charlie, Alice
+* Alice, Charlie, Bob
+* Bob, Alice, Charlie
+---
 Your work on a project was minimal.
 The project took off though, and it has become something of a global phenomenon.
 When people find out you were a part of the project you feel:

 * Proud
 * Ashamed
 * Conflicted
 * Sad
+---
+You just got your new flat-pack furniture home, opened the box, and found that two pages in the instructions are missing.
+Your next course of action is?

+* Spend another two hours in the car going back to the store for a complete copy of the directions.
+* Go online to try and find a copy of the directions.
+* Follow the directions as far as you can, and then test fit the remaining pieces to see if you can do it without directions.
+* Call your brother in law over to help out; he bought the same piece of furniture six months ago.
 ---
 You’re assigned to a project with two people who have less experience and skill than you do.
 Your first instinct is to: